n., plural: assimilations

 Eating and digestion are two of the most important processes in assimilation in invertebrates.
 Although assimilation is a very easy process in some invertebrates in many, it is referred to as a tedious procedure.
 The nutrients are absorbed straight away from the host digestive system by tapeworms.
 The sponges and corals directly take the food particles through a process called phagocytosis.
 There is a single, long digestive tract extending from mouth to anus in nematodes.
 Hence, it can be concluded that all forms of invertebrates take energy from the nutrients in one way or another, they all employ assimilated nutrients for growth and energy .

 The digestive system of humans is relatively complex as compared to plants and insects to assimilate food and water.
 Food injected in the mouth travels all the way to the stomach where the process of digestion starts.
-The infectious bacteria are killed by hydrochloric acid and the larger food particles are converted assimilated into smaller ones that are transported into cells.
+The infectious bacteria are killed by hydrochloric acid and the larger food particles are converted and assimilated into smaller ones that are transported into cells.
 The food after the stomach is pushed into the small intestine, where it is mixed with liver bile and pancreatic juices.
 The nourishment is digested properly and then the nutrients in the food are supplied to various cells in the body where the energy is required.
 Later after the distribution of nutrients, the remaining mesh is forwarded to the large intestine.
-Hence, it can be concluded that the process of assimilation in human bodies occurs in the small intestine also referred to as bowl.
+Hence, it can be concluded that the process of assimilation in human bodies occurs in the small intestine.

 Assimilation of Nutrients